Frequently Asked Questions

 Living with someone else can occasionally be difficult, but it is one of the most valuable experiences you will have at Adrian College.
 The Residence Life staff will be happy to share practical negotiation and compromise strategies—this is information you will be able to use the rest of your life!

 RAs (Resident Assistants) are undergraduate paraprofessional students who have been trained to help with your day-to-day concerns and help with community development in the hall.
-They report directly to the hall coordinator.
+They report directly to the Residence Life Coordinator.

 What are the Residence Life rules and regulations?

-The Residence Life Office has established policies that apply to residence halls and Greek houses.
+The Housing & Residence Life Office has established policies that apply to all college owned residences on campus.
 These policies are in accordance with the United Methodist tradition, student development theory, the College Policy on Discrimination and Discriminatory Harassment and our desire to create a safe, clean, educational atmosphere.
 Residence Life policies are designed to promote a learning community, the right to privacy, an atmosphere conducive to study, the protection of personal and public property and a respect for the needs and values of each individual.
 However, the success of a living/learning community in fulfilling these needs depends on each resident being willing to live by these policies and be responsible for his/her behavior.
 The policies do not address every issue.
-If a situation pertaining to Residence Life arises that is not addressed within the handbook, the Residence Life Office reserves the right to exercise professional judgment to make a determination.
+If a situation pertaining to Residence Life arises that is not addressed within the handbook, the Housing & Residence Life Office reserves the right to exercise professional judgment to make a determination.

 What is provided in a standard double room?